yu-iskw/spark-dataframe-introduction/README.md

 in Bay Area Spark Meetup at Feb, 17, 2015.

 ## Set up Environments for This Introduction

+You can select an environment to run Spark on your local machine or Amazon EC2.

 - [Set up Local Machine](./doc/setup-local.md)
 - [Set up Spark Cluster on EC2](./doc/setup-cluster.md)